aws-samples/aws-transfer-family-portal/README.md

    2. Run this sequence of commands:
 ```
-cd filetransfer-admin-portal
+cd aws-filetransfer-admin-portal
 npm install
 cdk bootstrap
 ```
    3. In the file browser on the left side of the screen, open the file `cdk.context.json` by double-clicking on it.
 This is the file where you can customize the application.

 - **Set Application Parameters**
    1. `CERTIFICATE_WILDCARD_ARN`.
-This is the Amazon Resource Name (ARN) of the wildcard SSL certificate you provisioned in the prerequisites.
+This is the Amazon Resource Name (ARN) of the wildcard TLS certificate you provisioned in the prerequisites.
 Go to the ACM console, copy the ARN of the certificate, and paste it in `cdk.context.json`.
 The line should look like this:
 ` "CERTIFICATE_WILDCARD_ARN": "arn:aws:acm:your-region:123456789:certificate/c89732de-80fd-4b36-af7e-b2dc2596fc2c",`

    2.  `DOMAIN_NAME`.
 This is the domain name you registered in the prerequisites.
 The line should look like this: `"DOMAIN_NAME": "mydomain.com",`